dask/dask/docs/source/configuration.rst

 The contents of these YAML files are merged together, allowing different dask subprojects like ``dask-kubernetes`` or ``dask-ml`` to manage configuration files separately, but have them merge into the same global configuration.

+*Note: for historical reasons we also look in the ``~/.dask`` directory for config files.
+This is deprecated and will soon be removed.*

 Specify with Environment Variables